What inspired you to start this

-Nick says: ‘We grew up in poverty.
-We’ve witnessed our family and friends struggle - the lot: crime, drugs, prison, violence, mental health - even death.
+I grew up in and around poverty.
+I witnessed my family and friends struggle - the lot: crime, drugs, prison, violence, mental health - even death.
 We’ve been there and seen it all.
-But we’ve also had help and guidance to be in a position to make a difference.’
+But i’ve also had help and guidance to be in a position to make a difference.’

 Finding the punch line

-Nick and Cyle’s lives could easily have gone south, but their fightback against tough odds gained a massive boost in the boxing gym, Carney’s Community, set up five years ago by youth worker George Turner.
+Cyle’s life could easily have gone south, but his fightback against tough odds gained a massive boost in the boxing gym, Carney’s Community, set up five years ago by youth worker George Turner.

 Carney’s Community, in Battersea, is more than a gym; it’s a multi-dimensional project helping the disadvantaged and those most at risk, using a range of practical and groundbreaking methods.

 Cyle says: ‘I suffered depression for years.
 If it wasn’t for people like George, who never gave up on me, I’d still be in that dark place now.
 He helped me to find myself and see my worth, not just in myself but in my kids, too.’

 But they wanted their work to benefit more than just those fortunate clients who could afford to pay.

 When they put their idea to George, he swung into action.

 George Turner says: ‘Part of our role is to work with members who show an interest and passion in wanting to start their own businesses and projects, ranging from different things like catering, cleaning, healthy eating, music, personal training and fitness.

 ‘It’s my job to talk with established local businesses to seek their support.
 Most are open to the idea because helping people get paying work has a dramatic effect on their lives and decision process.

 ‘We are hugely grateful to the help we have received from Battersea Power Station at the start up point of Good Guys Decorating.

 ‘The Good Guys’ idea impressed them so much that they agreed to support them by arranging a launch, as well as offering mentoring.